Frequently Asked Questions

 Following my visit to America in 2019, I informed Cheshire Police that international forensic experts had also concluded that the deaths were double murders staged to look like murder-suicides.
 Their findings were consistent with my findings.
 Again, Cheshire Police failed to act on this information, but again I was given permission to keep working on my updated report.

-The decision to investigate me as a criminal and for gross misconduct, was made by a senior police officer who was involved in the 1996 Wilmslow case - the same one where my review had been critical of their investigation.
+The decision to investigate me as a criminal and for gross misconduct, was made by a senior police officer who was involved in the 1996 Wilmslow case - the same case where my review had criticised their investigation.
 This senior police officer failed to declare their conflict of interest when they made the order for my house to be searched and for me to be subjected to formal interviews under police caution.

 In December 2022, my lawyer advised me to resign from the police as it was clear from my Employment Tribunal what the motivations of Cheshire Police were against me.
 I did not want to leave the job that I loved and excelled at (plus I knew I had not done anything wrong), but I was left with no choice but to resign.